Disclosure: This post contains affiliate links.

-These pencil toppers crafts are a cinch to make but the glittery foam makes them look super festive.
-What makes me feel even more festive is to think about how hard my daughter worked on these pencil toppers which will be her little gift to PreK classmates for Christmas.
-She goes to a church affiliated school so everyone celebrates Christmas but you could adapt this idea for any occasion.
-The real awesome part of this craft is the use of sticky back glitter foam which is great for glitter-phobes because they are way way less mess than glitter and glue.
+This Christmas Tree Pencil Toppers craft is a cinch to make, but the glittery foam makes them look super festive.
+What makes me feel even more festive is to think about how hard my daughter worked on these pencil toppers.
+They will be her little gift to PreK classmates for Christmas.
+She goes to a church-affiliated school so everyone celebrates Christmas but you could adapt this idea for any occasion.
+The real awesome part of this craft is the use of sticky back glitter foam.
+This is great for glitter-phobes because they are way less mess than glitter and glue.

 Start by tracing your triangles on the back of the green foam.
 Cut out 2 per pencil.

 Cut the other colors into strips.
 This will make it easier for your little artists to handle it and make it small enough to fit on the mini trees.